Jeff911025/3D_ComputerGraphics_Yeh/README.md

 ```

 10/21 19:37 update
-I tried to make rew render function in EraserRender
+I tried to make rew render function in EraserRender, this makes CGEraser useless.
 ```java
                 .
                 .